 Cheers to Nutritional Accountability for Beer Companies

 Beer is about as American these days as apple pie and baseball.
 Gatherings and parties all over seem to have cans and/or bottles being held in their guests’ hands.
 Yet have you ever wondered why you look at nutrition panels on food and beverages to help you stay lean just to find adult beverages not having to play by the same rules?
 Well, you aren’t alone.
-The government/FDA has different regulations for food and spirits—but that soon might change.
+The government/FDA has different regulations for food and spirits—but that soon might change for beer companies.

 Some might be saying, “you shouldn’t be drinking alcohol anyway if you’re looking to get in better shape.”
 And you’re right.
 But there are plenty of people who work on bettering themselves daily, yet like to have a beverage every now and again.
 Look at Arnold Schwarzenegger… He was famously quoted for saying “milk is for babies, when you grow up you have to drink beer.”
 When you think about it, alcohol has been giving scrawny guys beer muscles for years!
 Which generally turns out disastrous most of the time for many of them who seem to gain some liquid courage.